Catherine Engelhart Amyot: Painting career

 From 1869, Engelhart exhibited in Copenhagen's Kunsthal Charlottenborg as well as in Düsseldorf.
 The most successful painting she exhibited in Copenhagen was Ingen roser uden torne (No Roses without Thorns, 1874) which was purchased by the Danish Art Society Kunstforeningen.

 She travelled to Christiania (now Oslo) in 1875 and then to Stockholm where she painted two posthumous portraits of King Carl Johan as king of Norway.
 They had been commissioned by King Oscar II.
 One of them now hangs in the Bernadotte Parlour in the Royal Palace in Oslo.

 After returning to Denmark for a short stay in Copenhagen, she embarked on another study trip, this time to Paris.
 Here she studied from 1876 under William-Adolphe Bouguereau who considered her to be one of his best students.
 While in Paris, she met the English medical doctor Thomas Howse Edward Amyot whom she married on 16 May 1878.
 Thereafter, the couple moved to England where they settled first in Norfolk and from 1882 in London.
 Many of her later paintings were genre works, often depicting her daughter Catherine Florence as a model.

 Family and later life

-Catherine and Thomas Amyot had three children, all born in Diss, Norfolk: Thomas (born 1879), Catherine Florence (born 1880) and Noel Ethel (born 1882).
+Catherine and Thomas Howes Edward Amyot had three children, all born in Diss, Norfolk: Thomas Engelhart (born 1879), Catherine Florence (born 1880) and Noel Ethel (born 1882).
 There are records of the Amyots living in Kensington (1891) and in Margate (1901).
 Thomas Amyot died in late 1903.

 Little is known about Catherine Amyot's later life but she died in Sèvres, southwest of Paris, in 1926.